 Kate Bukoski, Director, 2000 Jenkins Fine Arts Center

 As a prerequisite to graduate study in a degree program, the School of Art and Design requires that the applicant meet the admission requirements of the university Graduate School.
 In addition, applicants must meet all admission requirements of the School of Art and Design, including a portfolio showing competence in a studio area or areas as well as sufficient undergraduate preparation in art history.
-Portfolio evaluation is a primary criteria used in making an admissions decision.
+Portfolio evaluation is a primary criterion used in making an admissions decision.
 Applicants with deficiencies in undergraduate course requirements or preparation will be required to remove them.
-All application materials should be submitted to the Graduate School by January 15 for fall semester and October 15 for spring semester.
+All application materials should be submitted to the Graduate School by February 1 for fall semester and November 1 for spring semester.

 The School of Art and Design offers the Art Education, MAEd.
 Please see the program coordinator for more information.